Anime-Forevere/Sdriver1/README.md

-### Hi there, My name is Sdriver1 👋

-## Personal Facts
-- 16 years old
-- Pronouns: He/Him
-- Gender: Male
-- Junior in HS

-## Dev Facts
-- Amateur Developer
-- Codes: JavaScript and HTML & CSS
-- Learning: TypeScript, Python, and Java
-- Developer of [Pridebot](https://github.com/Sdriver/Pridebot) Discord bot (300+ Servers)
+## Who am I?
+Hello, I am Sdriver1, or Driver for short.
+I am a 16-year-old amateur developer and Junior in High School.
+I am Male and use He/Him pronouns.
+I mainly focus on discord bot development and the owner of verified bot.
+I code in JavaScript and HTML & CSS.
+I am learning Python and Java.
+I am mostly active on Discord if you want to contact me.

 ## Projects
 - [Pridebot](https://github.com/Sdriver/Pridebot)
 - [Pridebot Website](https://github.com/Sdriver/Pridebot-Website)